 Roulette Odds On Proposition Bets

 Let us assume that a player X decides to bet red.
 As you are aware, there are 18 red numbers and a similar count for black numbers.
 Now, player X wants red to hit and not black.
-However, the player also hopes that 0 or 00 on the American wheel to also hit.
+However, the player also hopes that 0 or 00 on the American wheel also hits.
 These are losing bets.

-The roulette odds here are 20 to 18 –or 10 to 9- while playing on double-zero wheels while the odds will be 19 to 18 when playing on the European single-zero wheels.
+The roulette odds here are 20 to 18 –or 10 to 9- while playing on double-zero wheels, while the odds will be 19 to 18 when playing on the European single-zero wheels.
 Of importance to note is that the American wheel shorts a player two units since the payout on winning bets is one-to-one.
 Also, the house edge here is 5.26%.
 On the European single-zero wheels, the house edge is 2.70%.